 Your teen is getting their driver license.
 Uh-oh.
 That means your car insurance rates are about to soar higher than an NBA player’s vertical leap, right?

 While your rates are guaranteed to increase (teens are considered high-risk drivers), that increase doesn’t have to break the bank.
-Here’s 10 ways to get a discount when you add a teen to your car insurance policy.
+Here’s 10 ways to get a discount on auto insurance when you add a teen to your car insurance policy.
 Save money and keep your teenager safe.
 Win.